neonevm/neon-evm.docs/docs/glossary.md

 ---

+### Slot
+The period of time during which a block is created.
+Collectively, slots create a logical clock.
+Slots are ordered sequentially and non-overlapping, comprising roughly equal time.

+---

 ### Smart contract
 A computer protocol intended to facilitate, verify, or enforce the negotiation or performance of a contract.